Cybersecurity: Is your family office practicing good digital hygiene?

 However, despite these precautions, some of these organizations may suffer a major breach this year.
 And that breach will most likely result from a mistake made by someone connected to the organization.

-More than 80% of data breaches involve the human element, according to the 2022 Verizon Data Breach Investigations Report.
+According to the 2024 Verizon Data Breach Investigations Report, 68% of data breaches involve the human element.
 Security breaches can result from internal personnel who unintentionally do something they shouldn’t do, such as clicking a suspicious link in an e-mail, opening a malicious e-mail attachment, using weak passwords, losing portable devices with confidential data or being tricked into giving up their credentials through phishing and other types of social-engineering attacks.
 Because of this, educating staff on the importance of using good digital hygiene should be a key component of the cybersecurity program for any family office.

 Improve digital hygiene to mitigate cyber risk